Manage Your Data and Drive Success

 RIN 396788 African American Civil War Memorial and Museum

-These also show the complexity of institution names, which can easily lead to confusion within a database.
-We assign a Ringgold ID to each institution when we create its Identify Database
+These also show the complexity of organization names, which can easily lead to confusion within a database.
+We assign a Ringgold ID to each organization when we create its Identify Database

-A simple way to manage the complex world of institutions
+A simple way to manage the complex world of organizations

 Unique identifiers provide two major benefits which cannot be achieved via other methods of standardization: